 The low frequency responses correspond to lateral and vertical variations in the reservoir/completion properties.

-Working in the frequency domain reduces the number of observations needed significantly.
+Working in the frequency domain reduces the number of bottomhole pressure observations needed for fracture properties estimation, significantly.

 The method can easily be generalized to many different reservoir and testing scenarios.